 Why is Options Trading attractive?

 Options are attractive instruments to trade in because of the higher returns and fewer risks involved.
 An option gives the right to the holder to do something, with the ‘option’ of not to exercise that right.
 This way, the holder can restrict his losses and multiply his returns.
 However in reality, options are very complex instrument to trade.
 That is because options pricing models are quite mathematical and complex.

-Before you start with Stock Options it is important to understand the key determinants since Options carry a risk of unlimited loss.
-Once you understand how Options work you can leverage the unlimited profit part of it.
+Before you start with Stock Options it is important to understand the key determinants since Options Trading carries a risk of unlimited loss.
+Once you understand how Options Trading works you can leverage the unlimited profit part of it.
 You can start with paper trading some basic strategies of Options to get an idea about how well you can perform in the live market.

 Now that you know the basics of Options trading it’s time to start with a simple to implement Option trading strategy.
 Dispersion Trading Using Options is one such strategy for Options Trading lovers which is easy to start and implement if you know the basics of Python programming.
 In this project work by one of the EPAT alumni you will be able to learn the complete set of steps to execute this strategy.